stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 >     * ENCODE is not filtering any features, they are just changing some of the contig names in the [GENCODE v24][gencode-v24] GTF (see the analysis [in the appendix](#ENCODE-GTF-generation)).
 >     * The TOPMed pipeline [does outline some postprocessing](https://github.com/broadinstitute/gtex-pipeline/blob/master/TOPMed_RNAseq_pipeline.md#reference-annotation) they are doing to the [GENCODE v26][gencode-v26] GTF, but it's mostly just collapsing exons.
 I inspected the script, which does have some functionality built in to blacklist a list of transcript IDs.
 However, the documentation does not specify that this is turned on by default.

 After discussion internally, we decided to discontinue removing `level 3` annotations by default.
+This is more consistent with what is being done in the community and it was decided that this was the most straightforward method with little associated risk.
+Therefore we are no longer performing any post-processing of the gene model.

 ## Quality control inclusion